-JSS Private School has been rated Good for the fifth year running in the 2018-19 KHDA inspection process.
-An abbreviated version of the inspection report can be found under the Inspection report tab.
-An update of this review will be completed once the full reports have been published.
+JSS Private School has been rated Very Good by the DSIB inspection team as part of the KHDA's 2019-20 inspection round.
+The report can be found under the Inspection tab above this review.
+The review will be updated in due course.

 The story so far...

 On opening, in 2011, JSS had a student cohort that grew from 180 to 240 students over the course of the academic year.
 JSS Private School is the sister to the JSS International School in Dubai which offers the ICSE curriculum instead of the more common CBSE offered by the Private School.
 The school is now fully open to Grade 12 and has around 1,900 students (2017-18), a slight reduction on the numbers from the previous year.
 Of these, around 90 students have been identified with Special Educational Needs and Disabilities - some 5% overall.

 The school's comprehensive website explains its motto and philosophy stating that "JSS believes that every individual is unique and is born with innate talents.
 We constantly strive towards unlocking the distinctive talents of each child thus leading to the holistic development of an individual.
 We believe in building a love for learning and developing long-lasting inquisitiveness among students in a stress-free and conducive environment that will lead them to seek learn and excel in life!".